DXHeroes/knowledge-base-content/practices/wireframing.md

 - see quickly if you did not forget anything.
 - make changes to the UI scheme without ruining the visual design.
-- transform it into a clickable prototype.
+- transform it into a Clickable Prototypee.
 - test the UI on users (to a limited extent).
 - test more variants of the UI on users at a low price.
 - show to the business stakeholders to ensure that their requirements are taken into account.